Yoxem/Sligeach-font/README.md

  - Sligeach Original.ttf : the small u is like v, and it doesn't contain some ligatures (eg. ea, rr) listed in A Practical Grammar of the Irish Language, p.13.
  - Sligeach Round u.ttf : the small u is round, like roman-type u, and it doesn't contain some ligatures (eg. ea, rr) listed in APGIL, p.13.
- - sligeach Ligature.ttf : the small u is like v, and it contains all ligatures (including ea, rr) listed in APGIL, p.13.
+ - Sligeach Ligature.ttf : the small u is like v, and it contains all ligatures (including ea, rr) listed in APGIL, p.13.

 It contains some punctuations(:;*,.?!‘’“”'-), but contains no numbers and without jkqvxwyz.